vbacollective/wasabi/docs/API_REFERENCE.md

 ### Connection Modes

-Every handle in the pool operates in one of three modes, represented by the `WasabiConnectionMode` enum:
+Every handle operates in one of three modes, represented by the `WasabiConnectionMode` enum:

 | Value | Constant | Description |
 |:---|:---|:---|